2025 Military Psychology and Leadership Cyclical Program Review Implementation Plan Update of Cycle 1

 2. Resolved: Faculty have adequate offices.
 Those with required labs have been given labs.

-3. In Progress: MPL has written a plan to create a multi-use laboratory space that has been submitted to senior management.
+3. In Progress: The basement could be used as a temporary lab to test 1-2 articipants at a time.
+MPL has written a plan to create a multi-use laboratory space that has been submitted to senior management.
 This space will encourage greater, controlled, experimental research.
-This has been supported by the Dean and the VPA.
-The swing space is being
+There has been no progress in the last AY regarding this request.

 2. The Committee recommends an increase in published and peer-reviewed research output.